apache/beam/website/www/site/content/en/get-started/from-spark.md

 > ℹ️ Note that we called `print` inside a `Map` transform.
 > That's because we can only access the elements of a PCollection
 > from within a PTransform.
+> To inspect the data locally, you can use the [InteractiveRunner](https://cloud.google.com/dataflow/docs/guides/interactive-pipeline-development#creating_your_pipeline)

 Another thing to note is that Beam pipelines are constructed lazily.
 This means that when you pipe `|` data you're only declaring the